dejbug/docpaths/README.md

-# docpaths

-A SysInternal's "handles.exe" clone in library form.

 [![Build status](https://ci.appveyor.com/api/projects/status/2ajaq92mwe4urmkl?svg=true)](https://ci.appveyor.com/project/dejbug/docpaths)

+# introduction

+Very often would I have too many PDFs open and I needed a one-click way to save a log of open documents before I close their viewers.
+This is going to become a simple GUI (and a C++ library) for just that.

 # download

 The binaries for tagged builds can be downladed from the `releases` tab.
-Development builds can be fetched from the [AppVeyor](https://ci.appveyor.com/project/dejbug/docpaths/history) history (from the `Artifacts` tab).
+Development builds can be fetched from the [AppVeyor history](https://ci.appveyor.com/project/dejbug/docpaths/history) (from the `Artifacts` tab).

 # usage